Ericsun1999/Reconstructing-East-Asian-Data-Assimilation/README.md

 # Reconstructing-East-Asian-Data-Assimilation

-Code to reproduce simulation results, figures, and real data analysis results from the paper "Reconstructing East Asian Temperatures from 1368 to 1911 Using Historical Documents, Climate Models, and Data Assimilation" by Eric Sun, Kuan-hui Elaine Lin, Wan-Ling Tseng, Pao K. Wang and Hsin-Cheng Huang.
+Code to reproduce figures from the paper "Reconstructing East Asian Temperatures from 1368 to 1911 Using Historical Documents, Climate Models, and Data Assimilation" by Eric Sun, Kuan-hui Elaine Lin, Wan-Ling Tseng, Pao K. Wang and Hsin-Cheng Huang.

 ## Organization